 We provide a quality academic education, which prepares each student to be an active learner, a person of faith, and a responsible citizen.
 Students are encouraged to fulfill their individual potential.

-St. Mary School is a Catholic school educating children in our Kinder program through 8th grade.
+St. Mary School is a Catholic school educating children in our Transitional Kinder program through 8th grade.
 Established in 1871, we are accredited by WASC and WCEA and follow the Diocese of San Jose and State of California education directives.
 The mission of St. Mary School, in active partnership with parents as primary educators and the Parish, is to provide a quality academic education, while fostering a welcoming community of faith.
 Our strong academic program prepares each student to be an active learner, a person of faith, and a responsible citizen.
 On average, 100% of our 8th-grade graduates are accepted to their first choice of Catholic or private high schools.

 The St. Mary School student is challenged to become: